When Ray set records back in the glory days

 His has been a slow deterioration, painful and cruel in equal measure.
 A few golfing friends began fearing the worst some years ago at a restaurant in a rustic corner of the Algarve far from the beaten tourist track.

-After a day when the Glastonbury 5-iron split every fairway like arrows from a bow, the topic over dinner turned to questions of sport like: “Name the Welshman who held the record for the most tries in his first season of Rugby League?''
+After a day when the Glastonbury 5-iron split every fairway like arrows from a bow, the topic over dinner turned to questions of sport like: “Name the Welshman who held the record for the most tries in his first season of Rugby League?”

 Flying wing: Ray Glastonbury in action in his playing days

-Ten minutes later, after all the usual suspects had been and dismissed, one of the group asked: “Do we know him?''
+Ten minutes later, after all the usual suspects had been and dismissed, one of the group asked: “Do we know him?”

-“Know him?'' came the answer.
-“Well, he's sitting at the table…''
+“Know him?” came the answer.
+“Well, he’s sitting at the table…”

 How Ray laughed.
 Maybe he knew the answer all along and an innate humility persuaded him to keep schtum to see the rest rack their brains.

-“I did score a few,'' he said, still laughing at the memory of Workington in the Sixties because back then on that warm autumn night, some of it, at the very least, was still there sharply in focus in his mind's eye.
+“I did score a few,” he said, still laughing at the memory of Workington in the Sixties because back then on that warm night, some of it, at the very least, was still there sharply in focus in his mind’s eye.
 Ray now lives in a cosy room at a residential care home on the outskirts of Cardiff.
 A few treasured photographs hang on the wall, of Cardiff RFC 1958-59 when, as a 19-year-old, he had the world at his feet and another clutching a trophy to mark his 41 tries at Workington where the veterans think the world of him and always will…

 One Comment